What do you know about the Official Languages Act?

-That question refers to the greatest threat to increased bilingualism, especially if the policy is entrenched in law & can be enforced by the courts.
-The cost of bilingualization will obviously increase as everything is duplicated so common sense will tell us why it is being resisted by councillors who are worried about the cost of ALL services to be provided by the city.
-The links following will show us how the cost of bilingual service has doubled since the passing of by-law 2001-170:
+That question refers to the greatest threat to increased bilingualism, additional costs, especially if the policy is entrenched in law & can be enforced by the courts.
+The cost of bilingualization will obviously increase as everything is duplicated so common sense will tell you why it is being resisted by councillors who are worried about the cost of ALL services to be provided by the city.
+The following will show you how the cost of bilingual service has doubled since the passing of by-law 2001-170:

 The next important point is that, no matter what they say, it will cause job losses to the majority unilingual English-speakers as more positions will be required to be bilingual.
-Which of the citizens living in Ottawa would be so naive as to believe the lie that OB will not cost jobs to English speakers?
+Surely, none of you would be so naive as to believe the lie that OB will not cost jobs to English speakers?
 We already know that many city employees come from Quebec to take jobs from residents who live on this side of the river & pay taxes to the city.
 Do those Quebecers help pay for the upkeep of the city?

 BTW, an item just forwarded by a reader says that several recreational French/bilingual programs, paid for & set up by the City at the insistence of the French pressure groups, will be cancelled.
 Reason?
 Insufficient response!!!

 OTTAWA - Half of French activities offered by the City of Ottawa must be canceled due to insufficient enrollment.

 Finally, we wish to express our best wishes to the Councillors for the upcoming festive season with a hearty: